Smoked salmon: Cold smoking

-Indigenous peoples in the Pacific Northwest and Alaska have a cold smoking style that is wholly unique, resulting in a dried, "jerky-style" smoked salmon.
-In the Pacific Northwest this style of salmon has been used for centuries as a primary source of food for numerous indigenous folk.
+Indigenous peoples in the Pacific Northwest and Alaska have a cold smoking style that is unique, resulting in a dried, "jerky-style" smoked salmon.
+In the Pacific Northwest this style of salmon has been used for centuries as a primary source of food for numerous indigenous people.
 Traditionally smoked salmon has been a staple of north-western American tribes and Canadian First Nations people.
-To preserve indefinitely in modern times, the fish is typically pressure-cooked.
+To preserve it indefinitely, the fish is now typically pressure-cooked.

 Hot smoking

 Commonly used for both salmon and trout, hot smoking 'cooks' the salmon making it less moist, and firmer, with a less delicate taste.
 It may be eaten like cold smoked salmon, or mixed with salads or pasta.
 It is essential to brine the salmon sufficiently and dry the skin enough to form a pellicle prior to smoking.
 Without a sufficient pellicle, albumin will ooze out of the fish as it cooks, resulting in an unsightly presentation.